Interviewing Nolan Hirte, the Founder of Proud Mary Coffee Roaster

 This is precisely the purpose of Aunty Peg’s, to provide a bridge to connect knowledge from the beginning of producing coffee to the final consumers.
 “The final consumers need to spend more money on the quality, not on gimmicks.
 Without a doubt, we have to charge accordingly… because we want people to feel that the coffee is special.
 We want the end consumers to pay more money for quality so that other things, special [things] that came along can also stand out.”

 And if Hirte’s customers are willing to pay for this quality they could also affect change for the farms all the way in the third world region.
 Starting from a hospitality student to a famous cafe owner of Melbourne, Nolan Hirte is using the experience of a decade-long career to help people in the little hidden corners in the world.
-Even with the limited ability he has to create change, he knows that as long as people appreciate the beauty of coffee, it is possible “I believe coffee can help the world become a better place.”
+Even with the limited ability he has to create change, he knows that as long as people appreciate the beauty of coffee, it is possible for his dream to become reality; “I believe coffee can help the world become a better place.”

 © 2017 Kuo Cheng Tseng